EvilPort2/Sign-Language/README.md

   4. When you are done adding new gestures run the load_images.py file once.
 You do not need to run this file again until and unless you add a new gesture.

     python load_images.py
-5. Do not forget to update the num_of_classes variable in cnn_tf.py and cnn_keras.py file if you add any new gestures.

 ### Displaying all gestures
   1. To see all the gestures that are stored in 'gestures/' folder run this command